We are very lucky to have three beautiful churches in our United Benefice and last year we were lucky to celebrate weddings in each church.

 Music for the Exit of the Bride and Groom:

 Arrival of the Queen of Sheba Handel

-If you are unsure of anything you have read on these pages or you would like more information then please ask, we are here to help you.
-Contact details are given on the ‘Contact Us’ page on this web site.
+If you are unsure of anything you have read on these pages or you would like more information then please do contact us – we are here to help you.